WonmoSung-Lab/SurvivalAnalysis_R_GBM/README.md

-# Survival analysis: Prognosis prediction for patients with glioblastoma
+# Prognosis prediction for patients with glioblastoma

 The official code repository of the survival analysis project.